yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

    :END:

 ### [[https://www.sparknotes.com/lit/handmaid/][Spark Notes - The Handmaid's Tale]]
-## **Symbolism and color**
-### Red
-#### Symbolise the handmaid, and suggests the presence of mensural blood.
-#### Symbol of fertility, and the symbol associated with the Vi
-### Blue
-#### Color of royalty and the
-#### Depicts a cold nature.
-Especially the cold nature of the wives towards the handmaids
-##### "Not so her eyes, which were the flat hostile blue of a midsummer sky in bright sunlight, a blue that shuts you out."
-## **Misc quotes**
-### “Where I am is not a prison but a privilege, as Aunt Lydia said"
-#### This idea is repeated in the III rd chapter
-### This shows that women with a sexual appetite + who can consummate and reproduce has "privilege" in the "priso
-### "The Marthas are not supposed to fraternize with us.
-Fraternize means to behave like a brother.
-Luke told me that.
-He said there was no corresponding word that mean
-### "She wanted me to feel that I could not come into the house unless she said so."
-### "She then was a woman who might bend the rules.
-But what did I
-have, to trade?
-I looked at the cigarette with longing.
-For me, like liquor and coffee, they are forbid
-#### This may come under ((5f27b15d-8256-4789-83b2-63fe0f34af88))
 # Notes
 ## There was something that Ithought.
 There is a high lack of context in the book in the start... but this actually fades as you do some wider reading on SparkNotes.
 # Important Characters